-For all 4.2 and 4.3 activities, the WatHab department will use the E&S Screening Form in Annex 1 to identify and assess relevant environmental and social risks specific to the activities, and identify the appropriate mitigation measures.
+For all longer-term basic service provision and community infrastructure activities, the WatHab department will use the E&S Screening Form in Annex 1 to identify and assess relevant environmental and social risks specific to the activities, and identify the appropriate mitigation measures.
 The Screening Form lists the various mitigation measures and plans that may be relevant for the specific activities (such as the ECOP, the ESMP, the LMP, Chance Find Procedures etc.)

 This E&S Screening process will be led by the ICRC technical team / field officers in the WatHab departments, at the sub-delegation offices in Kachin, Rakhine, Shan states and the Mandalay region (covering Chin state, and Magway and Sagaing regions).
 The E&S Screening Forms will be submitted to the ICRC Delegation Office in Yangon, to the E&S Focal Points in the WatHab Department for review, no-objection and compilation as a general practice.
-The first 5 Screening Forms will also be submitted to the